 Indicate flow line elevations of the storm drains on the profile.
 Label the line grade (in percent).
 Match top inside of pipe where adjacent to other size pipe.
 Do not use high velocities in storm drain design.
 Refer to the Drainage Design Manual for maximum allowed velocities.
 The minimum pipe slope is 0.30% unless otherwise directed.
-The downstream system must be sized to adequately convey the fully developed runoff ш from the site.
-Provide a written statement certifying that you have analyzed the proposed storm Ш drainage outfall effects on the adjoining property owner(s) and that your discharge will not adversely affect or jeopardize any downstream properties. Ш Proposed driveway turnouts must be a minimum of 10 feet from any existing or proposed inlet.
+The downstream system must be sized to adequately convey the fully developed runoff from the site.
+Provide a written statement certifying that you have analyzed the proposed storm drainage outfall effects on the adjoining property owner(s) and that your discharge will not adversely affect or jeopardize any downstream properties.
+Proposed driveway turnouts must be a minimum of 10 feet from any existing or proposed inlet.
 Do not use bends on public storm drain lines for pipe sizes less than 30-inch diameter.
 Do not use 90-degree bends on storm drains or outfall.
 Provide a junction structure or manhole.
 Show and label all streams, creeks, drainage ways, and 100-year floodplain.
 In addition to FEMA overlays, show and label actual 100-year water surface elevations.
 Drainage swales/channels should have cross sections with 100-year water surface elevation, slopes, side slopes, and velocity clearly shown and labeled. ☐ All information is clearly shown on the Storm Drain Plan. ☐ Some information is missing.
-Here is what's missing and why: Some information is missing.
-Here is what's missing and why. - Frosic on Control Plan Existing contour lines (with elevation labels) and proposed grades are clearly shown and Ш labeled.
-Design plans comply with all current rules and regulations of EPA, TCEQ, and other Ш applicable federal and state agencies.
-All information is clearly shown on the Erosion Control Plan. ☐ Some information is missing.
+Here is what's missing and why: Erosic on Control Plan Existing contour lines (with elevation labels) and proposed grades are clearly shown and labeled.
+Design plans comply with all current rules and regulations of EPA, TCEQ, and other applicable federal and state agencies. ☐ All information is clearly shown on the Erosion Control Plan. ☐ Some information is missing.
 Here is what's missing and why: Const ruction Details All details are clearly labeled private or public.
 All applicable details from the City of Dallas 251D-1 Standard Construction Details should be clearly shown, labeled, and cross referenced on the plans.
 All details not covered by the City of Dallas 251D-1 Standard Construction Details are clearly shown, labeled, and dimensioned.
-All applicable details for work within the right-of-way of another entity (e.g., TxDOT, DART, etc.) are clearly shown, labeled, and cross referenced on the plans. eter, are dearly shown, labeled, and cross referenced on the plans.
+All applicable details for work within the right-of-way of another entity (e.g., TxDOT, DART, etc.) are clearly shown, labeled, and cross referenced on the plans.

-All information is clearly shown on the Construction Details.
-Some information is missing.
+All information is clearly shown on the Construction Details. ☐ Some information is missing.
 Here is what's missing and why: